Did you know that one of our many breakthroughs includes discovering THC and CBD? Meet the “Father of THC,” Prof. Raphael Mechoulam

 Want more Mechoulam?
 Watch "The Scientist," a documentary about his life and research.

 Thanks to Mechoulam’s research, CBD is used to treat conditions as diverse as glaucoma, Parkinson’s, chemotherapy side effects, MS, and Crohn’s.
-And his work is carried on at Weizmann by scientists such as Profs.
+And his work is carried on at Weizmann today by scientists such as Profs.
 Avi Levy and Asaph Aharoni in the Plant and Environmental Sciences Department, who are using advanced tools, like CRISPR gene editing, to further understand cannabis – and how active ingredients like CBD can contribute to biomedicine.
 Our scientists are also bringing the research to life: a biologist invented a technology that measures the potency of THC in marijuana, and a neuroscientist is including marijuana in his AI-driven algorithm that finds the right antidepressant for each patient.
 Recently, Prof Aharon discovered a breakthrough: new source of cannabinoid biosynthesis that does not involve cannabinoids or cannabis.

-Birth of a sabra, circa ’64: Mechoulam during a lecture, with the newly revealed structure of CBD behind him
+Mechoulam during a lecture in 1964 with the newly revealed structure of CBD behind him.

-At 88, Mechoulam, now at Hebrew University, is still actively conducting research.
-In fact, he and his team just announced a new breakthrough: a method for producing synthetic forms of cannabis acids, “compounds that are produced in the plant when it is alive and may be more potent” than CBD and THC, per NBC News.
+At 92, Mechoulam, now at Hebrew University, is still conducting research.
+In 2019, he and his team announced a new breakthrough: a method for producing synthetic forms of cannabis acids, “compounds that are produced in the plant when it is alive and may be more potent” than CBD and THC, per NBC News.
 This method could promote development of new drugs for “psoriasis, arthritis, anxiety and inflammatory bowel disease.”

-For the record, this medical marijuana pioneer has never, um, inhaled, not wanting his research to ever appear compromised.
+For the record, this medical marijuana pioneer says he has never smoked marijuana, not wanting his research to ever appear compromised.